hadyan/quicklink-sr/README.md

 Type: `Boolean`<br>
 Default: `false`

-Whether or not to switch from the default prefetching mode to the prerendering mode for the links inside the viewport.
+Whether to switch from the default prefetching mode to the prerendering mode for the links inside the viewport.

 > **Note:** The prerendering mode (when this option is set to true) will fallback to the prefetching mode if the browser does not support prerender.